Human WorldSpace

 A bounty of moon rocks brought back to Earth

-The Apollo astronauts brought the 1st moon rocks back to Earth.
-Here is sample number 10046.
+The Apollo astronauts brought the first moon rocks back to Earth.
+Here is a sample.

 Experience the Apollo 11 landing site as it appears today, in this video:

-Bottom line: This week is the 53rd anniversary of humanity’s historic Apollo moon landing and the first human footsteps on the moon.
+Bottom line: Today is the 55th anniversary of humanity’s historic Apollo moon landing and the first human footsteps on the moon.
 The story in pictures, here.

 Experience the Apollo 11 landing in video and actual sound at this cool site.